-New assets - differences from 1 April 2023
+New assets - possible differences in future

-From 1 April 2023, there will be differences in the costs that NAVs need to incur when connecting a new site.
-Ofwat has consulted on new charging rules which will make the approach in Wales more similar to England, but has proposed that they are deferred until 2023.
+Ofwat has consulted on new charging rules which will make the approach in Wales more similar to England, but these are yet to be implemented.

 - (i) Before Ofwat's new charging rules came into effect, the "income offset" on new developments continues to be provided against mains requisitions.
 In most instances, 12 years' water charges from a site exceed the cost of any mains that HD would need to be lay and therefore Hafren Dyfrdwy would pay this in full, with no contribution from the developer.
-This position is reflected in the water discount for any NAV which is connected before 1 April 2023. - (ii) The existing position on wastewater is that developers usually lay their own sewers, with no contribution from Hafren Dyfrdwy.
+This position is reflected in the water discount for any NAV connected under current rules. - (ii) The existing position on wastewater is that developers usually lay their own sewers, with no contribution from Hafren Dyfrdwy.
 There are rare exceptions when this is not the case (e.g. where a pipe needed to be laid across private land and we are required to use our s98 powers).
 In terms of the NAV calculation, the cost of new sewers was not reflected within the discount because no sewerage NAVs of this type have been proposed.
-From April 23 onwards all new assets (water or wastewater) will be funded by developers and therefore the discount reflects only maintenance and operating costs.
+Under the proposed new rules, all new assets (water or wastewater) will be funded by developers and therefore the discount reflects only maintenance and operating costs.